-We are very excited to open the Paideia Liberal Arts Academy to grades 7-9 for the 2021-2022 school year.
-This will be a year of
+We are very excited to have opened the Paideia Liberal Arts Academy to grades 7-10 for the 2022-2023 school year.
+Last year was a year

 Welcome to Paideia Liberal Arts Academy

 As part of our desire to continue providing our families and our community in South Phoenix with a quality education, we’re pleased to extend our unique learning model and curriculum to high school scholars through our Paideia Liberal Arts Academy.